Nikon D750 vs Sony RX100 V

-The Nikon D750 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in September 2014 and October 2016.
+The Nikon D750 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2014 and October 2016.
 The D750 is a DSLR, while the RX100 V is a fixed lens compact.
-The cameras are based on a full frame (D750) and an one-inch sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a full frame (D750) and an one-inch (RX100 V) sensor.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 20 MP.

-The physical size and weight of the Nikon D750 and the Sony RX100 V are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Sony RX100 V. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (63 percent) than the Nikon D750.
 It is worth mentioning in this context that the D750 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.